meltyourface/blank/posts/Magic-of-the-grimoires/The-Stelliform-Gateway-Banishing-Ritual/index.md

 ## The Banishing Rite of the Stelliform Gateway

-Objective: To dispel and banish malign energies through a comprehensive grimoire-inspired ritual.
+**Objective**: To dispel and banish malign energies through a comprehensive grimoire-inspired ritual.

 Materials Required: